saeddsoqe/Hanafy0.1/README.md

 # Hanafy 0.1

 H 0.1
 The H series is an open-source educational programmable circuit board powered by regular alkaline batteries.
-The H series is a safe, easy-to-use, platform for building IoT projects in school at home or for fun
+The H series is a safe, easy-to-use, platform for building projects in school at home or for fun

 In this repo:
 Schematic